-Learn and understand the science behind current critical environmental issues and its management; ranging from biodiversity, water usage and pollution to fisheries and habitats, and invasive species.
-Along with a variety of science subjects, students take core Environmental Science courses including two field courses, methods and analysis and environmental ethics.
-There are Concentrations in Chemistry, Biology and Earth Sciences, and a range of minors; for example in Geomatics (Geographic Information Systems) Law, Communication Studies, Economics, and more.
+Learn and understand the science behind current environmental issues and their management; ranging from biodiversity, water usage and pollution to fisheries and habitats, and invasive species.
+Along with a variety of courses in biology, chemistry and earth sciences, students will take core Environmental Science courses including two field courses.
+There are three concentrations options available to choose from in Chemistry, Ecology, Biodiversity and Conservation and Earth Sciences, and a range of minors; for example in Geomatics (Geographic Information Systems) Law, Communication Studies, Economics, and more.

-ECO Canada Accredited Program for Bachelor of Science Honours Environmental Science establishes your credibility, verifies the skills and knowledge required to perform environmental work, enhances mobility with access to a growing network of environmental professionals.
+The Bachelor of Science Honours Environmental Science, is an ECO Canada Accredited Program to assist with establishing your credibility, it verifies the skills and knowledge required to perform environmental work, and enhances mobility with access to a growing network of environmental professionals.

 - Environmental Science students participate in a second year fall term field methods course (ENSC 2000) where they gain on hands on experience focusing on quantitative techniques to assess environmental impacts and management approaches while enjoying the outdoors with their core group.
 In third year of the program there is a fall term field course (ENSC 3000) undertaken at a different location on one day every week, meeting with a variety of local practitioners in broad aspects of environmental science activities.